RGBlimp/RGBlimp-Q/Code/README.md

 ###### * See [Installing Guides](https://wiki.ros.org/rosserial_arduino/Tutorials/Arduino%20IDE%20Setup) for more details on how to install the rosserial arduino library for Arduino IDE.

 ## ROS Package
+This ROS package has been tested with ROS Melodic under Ubuntu 18.04.
 ```
 # Copy rgblimp_ros to catkin workspace